-For new Elements and the Mobile Payment Element
+- For the new Element and the Mobile Payment Element

-Link is supported anywhere Cards are supported, and in any presentment currencies that are also supported.
+- Link is supported anywhere Cards are supported, except for India, and in any presentment currencies that are also supported.

 How do disputes work with Link?

-Disputes work the exact same way as they do for cards.
+- Disputes for Link card payments work the exact same way as they do for non-Link card payments.

 Does Link work with any other payment methods besides Cards?

-Currently Link only works with credit and debit cards.
-To give your customers more payment options at checkout, Stripe is working to add additional funding sources (like bank accounts) to Link in 2022.
+- Currently Link works with credit cards, debit cards, and US bank accounts.
+To give your customers more payment options at checkout, Stripe is working to add additional funding sources to Link in 2023.

 - Instructions to test the integration of any available funding source can be found in the integration guide.